 Anand Bhavan, Swaraj Bhavan & Nehru Planetarium

 Swaraj Bhavan: Swaraj Bhavan was the initial residence of the Nehru family.
-But as the Swaraj (independence) movement of India began taking pace against the British rule, the place became a frequent meeting place of Congress members.
-It was later donated to the Congress for the cause.
+But as the Swaraj (independence) movement of India began taking pace against British rule, the place became a frequent meeting place of Congress members.
+It was later donated to Congress for the cause.
 Today, it displays memorabilia and photos from the Indian National Movement.
 It is free for everyone to visit.

 Anand Bhavan: Anand Bhavan is another building that Motilal Nehru (father of Jawaharlal Nehru, the first prime minister of India) designed himself to move his residence from Swaraj Bhavan for him and his family.
 He oversaw the construction himself and decorated with the most sophisticated furniture importing it from Europe and China.
 You can still find the finest stuff from that period.